Nonlinear Invariant Risk Minimization: A Causal Approach: Introduction

-It is worth noting that in the concluding discussion, we further explore the assumption introduced above and propose a general view, called \textit{the Agnostic Hypothesis}: there exist a set of hidden causal factors affecting both inputs and outcomes.
+It is worth noting that in the concluding discussion, we further explore the assumption introduced above and propose a general hypothesis, called \textit{the Agnostic Hypothesis}: there exist a set of hidden causal factors affecting both inputs and outcomes.
 The Agnostic Hypothesis can provide a unifying view of machine learning, be it supervised, unsupervised, or reinforcement learning, in terms of representation learning.
-More importantly, it can inspire a new direction to explore a general theory for identifying hidden causal factors, which is key to enabling the OOD generalization guarantees in machine learning.
+More importantly, it can inspire a new direction for achieving a general theory for hidden causal factor identification, which is key to enabling OOD generalization guarantees in machine learning.

+Overall, we make a number of key contributions: (1) We propose a general framework for out-of-distribution generalization in the nonlinear setting with the theoretical guarantees on both identifiability and generalizability; (2) We propose a general assumption on the underlying causal diagram for prediction (Assumption \ref{eq:assumption1} and Fig. \ref{fig:general}), which covers many real-world scenarios (Section \ref{sect:asm_graph}); (3) We propose a general assumption on the prior over the latent variables (Assumption \ref{eq:assumption2}), i.e., a more flexible conditionally non-factorized prior; (4) We prove that an extended iVAE with this conditionally non-factorized prior is also identifiable (Theorems \ref{thm:1}, \ref{thm:2}\&\ref{thm:3}); (5) We prove that our framework has the theoretical guarantees for OOD generalization in the nonlinear setting (Proposition \ref{prop:2}); (6) We propose the Agnostic Hypothesis which provides a unifying view of machine learning.